sebastianspross/k8s101/README.md

 ```link
 https://github.com/helm/helm/releases
 ```
 Next, the local `Helm client` has to be connected to your cluster.
 By calling `helm init`, helm will install the `Tiller`.
-It is the server side of your packagemanagement system.
+It is the server side of your package management system.
 ```powershell
 helm init
 ```